appbaseio/Docs/content/docs/reactivesearch/react-searchbox/apireference.md

     };
     ```
 -   **nestedField** `String` [optional]
-    use to set the `nested` mapping field that allows arrays of objects to be indexed in a way that they can be queried independently of each other.
-Applicable only when dataField is a part of `nested` type.
+    Set the path of the `nested` type under which the `dataField` is present.
+Only applicable only when the field(s) specified in the `dataField` is(are) present under a [`nested` type](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html) mapping.
 -   **title** `String or JSX` [optional]
     set the title of the component to be shown in the UI.
 -   **defaultValue** `string` [optional]
     set the initial search query text on mount.
 -   **value** `string` [optional]
-    controls the current value of the component.
+    sets the current value of the component.
 It sets the search query text (on mount and on update).
-Use this prop in conjunction with `onChange` function.
+Use this prop in conjunction with the `onChange` prop.
 -   **downShiftProps** `Object` [optional]
-    allow passing props directly to `Downshift` component.
+    allow passing props directly to the underlying `Downshift` component.
 You can read more about Downshift props [here](https://github.com/paypal/downshift#--downshift-------).
 -   **placeholder** `String` [optional]
-    set the placeholder text to be shown in the SearchBox input field.
+    set placeholder text to be shown in the component's input field.
 Defaults to "Search".
 -   **showIcon** `Boolean` [optional]
     whether to display a search or custom icon in the input box.
 Defaults to `true`.
 -   **iconPosition** `String` [optional]
     sets the position of the search icon.
-Can be `left` or `right`.
+Can be set to either `left` or `right`.
 Defaults to `right`.
 -   **icon** `JSX` [optional]
-    displays a custom search icon instead of the default 🔍
+    set a custom search icon instead of the default icon 🔍
 -   **showClear** `Boolean` [optional]
-    show a clear text icon.
+    show a clear text `X` icon.
 Defaults to `false`.
 -   **clearIcon** `JSX` [optional]
-    allows setting a custom icon for clearing text instead of the default cross.
+    set a custom icon for clearing text instead of the default cross.
--   **autoSuggest** `Boolean` [optional]
+-   **autosuggest** `Boolean` [optional]
-    set whether the autoSuggest functionality should be enabled or disabled.
+    set whether the autosuggest functionality should be enabled or disabled.
 Defaults to `true`.
 -   **strictSelection** `Boolean` [optional]
     defaults to `false`.
-When set to `true` the component will only set its value and fire the query if the value was selected from the suggestion.
-Otherwise the value will be cleared on selection.
-This is only relevant with `autoSuggest`.
+When set to `true`, the component will only set its value and fire the query if the value was selected from the suggestion.
+Otherwise, the value will be cleared on selection.
+This is only relevant with `autosuggest`.
 -   **defaultSuggestions** `Array` [optional]
     preset search suggestions to be shown on focus when the SearchBox does not have any search query text set.
 Accepts an array of objects each having a **label** and **value** property.
 The label can contain either String or an HTML element.
 -   **debounce** `Number` [optional]
-    sets the milliseconds to wait before executing the query.
+    set the milliseconds to wait before executing the query.
 Defaults to `0`, i.e. no debounce.
 -   **highlight** `Boolean` [optional]
     whether highlighting should be enabled in the returned results.
 -   **highlightField** `String or Array` [optional]
     when highlighting is enabled, this prop allows specifying the fields which should be returned with the matching highlights.
 When not specified, it defaults to applying highlights on the field(s) specified in the **dataField** prop.
 -   **queryFormat** `String` [optional]
     Sets the query format, can be **or** or **and**.
 Defaults to **or**.
     -   **or** returns all the results matching **any** of the search query text's parameters.
 For example, searching for "bat man" with **or** will return all the results matching either "bat" or "man".
     -   On the other hand with **and**, only results matching both "bat" and "man" will be returned.
 It returns the results matching **all** of the search query text's parameters.
 -   **fuzziness** `String or Number` [optional]
     Sets a maximum edit distance on the search parameters, can be **0**, **1**, **2** or **"AUTO"**.
 Useful for showing the correct results for an incorrect search parameter by taking the fuzziness into account.
 For example, with a substitution of one character, **fox** can become **box**.
 Read more about it in the elastic search [docs](https://www.elastic.co/guide/en/elasticsearch/guide/current/fuzziness.html).
 -   **showVoiceSearch** `Boolean` [optional]
-    show an option in search bar to enable the voice to text search.
+    show a voice icon in the searchbox to enable users to set voice input.
 Defaults to `false`.
 -   **searchOperators** `Boolean` [optional]
-    Defaults to `false`, if set to `true` than you can use special characters in the search query to enable the advanced search.<br/>
+    Defaults to `false`.
+If set to `true`, ou can use special characters in the search query to enable an advanced search behavior.<br/>
     Read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-simple-query-string-query.html).
 -   **URLParams** `Boolean` [optional]
-    enable creating a URL query string parameter based on the selected value of the list.
+    enable creating a URL query string param based on the search query text value.
 This is useful for sharing URLs with the component state.
 Defaults to `false`.
 -   **render** `Function` [optional]
-    You can render custom suggestions by using `render` prop.
+    You can render suggestions in a custom layout by using the `render` prop.
     <br/>
     It accepts an object with these properties:
     -   **`loading`**: `boolean`
-        indicates that the query is still in progress
+        indicates that the query is still in progress.
     -   **`error`**: `object`
-        An object containing the error info
+        An object containing the error info.
     -   **`data`**: `array`
         An array of parsed suggestions obtained from the applied query.
     -   **`rawData`**: `array`